Takakiriy/typrm/README.md

         __Name__: workC1  #// comment  #to: workC2

 Save the file after adding tags.

+If you want to set `#to:` tag from the script, edit it with Linux `sed` command or other tools.

 Entering the following command replaces the `#to:` tag in all files in the current folder and the folder set in the `TYPRM_FOLDER` environment variable.